FairRootGroup/ODC/README.md

 By default this example uses [localhost plugin](http://dds.gsi.de/doc/nightly/RMS-plugins.html#localhost-plugin) of [DDS](https://github.com/FairRootGroup/DDS) and a topology which is installed in `INSTALL_DIR/share/odc/ex-dds-topology-infinite.xml`.

-The standard sequence of requests:
+The standard sequence of requests for interactive mode:
 ```
 .init
 .submit